Izodine/filemaker-data-api/README.md

 ### getRecord(index)

 To get the specified record pass the record's index position.
-This method returns an FmRecord object which you will see in the next section.
+This httpMethod returns an FmRecord object which you will see in the next section.

-**Usage**:

 ```java
     FmRecord record = fmData.getRecord(200);